purplebugs/elastic-kibana-node/README.md

 Have a simple way to quickly install and run Elasticsearch, Kibana and node.js together

-The larger goal is to automate getting data into Elasticsearch, and get the data showing on Kibana Dashboards as quickly and painlessly as possible
+The larger goal is to automate getting data into Elasticsearch and showing on Kibana Dashboardsfor playing around with different datasets in a development environment.

 Work in progress...